edu05/java-katas/src/main/java/kata/tennis/README.md

 4. A player needs to win a game by more than a points difference

 5. 1 point should be viewed as 15, 2 as 30 and 3 as 40...

+6. When both players have 3 or more points, and a different number of points, reflect this with an ADVANTAGE